ashtiwari3421/Apna_Bazar/README.md

 BUY or SELL - one can easily buy or sell his or her material by simple login and click on buy or sell and easily access what they want.

-If someone want to donate anyone,  they can donate
+If someone want to donate anything to anyone, they can find eligible people to donate their stuff.

 ## Used By